 Antony Beevor was made a Chevalier de l’Ordre des Arts et des Lettres by the French government in 1997 and in 2008 was awarded the Order of the Cross of Terra Mariana by the President of Estonia.
 In 2016 he was made Commander of the Order of the Crown by the Belgian Government.
 He received a knighthood in the New Year’s Honours List in 2017.
 He was elected a Fellow of the Royal Society of Literature in 1999 and the Royal Historical Society in 2016.
 He was the 2002-2003 Lees-Knowles lecturer at Cambridge.
 He has been a Visiting Professor at Birkbeck College, University of London and is also Visiting Professor at the University of Kent.
 He is an honorary Fellow of King’s College London and has also received honorary degrees of Doctor of Letters from the University of Kent, the University of Bath, the University of East Anglia and the University of York.
 He was a trustee of the London Library from 2002-2004 and a judge of the British Academy Book Prize and the David Cohen Prize in 2004.
 He is a non-executive director of the Samuel Johnson Prize, and a member of the Council of the Society of Authors (having been Chairman from 2003-2005).
-In 2014 he received the Pritzker Literature Award for Lifetime Achievement in Military Writing.
-In 2016 he received the Norton Medlicott Medal for Services to History.
+In 2014 he received the Pritzker Literature Award for Lifetime Achievement in Military Writing and in 2016 the Norton Medlicott Medal for Services to History.
 He is married to the writer and biographer Artemis Cooper and they have a daughter Nella and a son Adam.

 c/o Andrew Nurnberg Associates20-23 Greville Street,